A topic from the subject of Thermodynamics in Chemistry.

 Discussion

-This experiment demonstrates the release of heat during a chemical reaction.
-The reaction between NaOH and HCl is exothermic, which means that it produces heat.
-The heat released by the reaction is transferred to the solution, causing its temperature to increase.
+This experiment demonstrates an exothermic reaction, the release of heat during a chemical reaction.
+The reaction between NaOH and HCl is highly exothermic, producing a significant temperature increase.
+The heat released is due to the formation of stronger bonds in the products (water and salt) compared to the reactants.
+The neutralization reaction is:

 Share on: